hujhax/austin-improv-wiki/Marc Jalandoon.md

 Marc Jalandoon is an active improviser, primarily performing at [[The Hideout Theatre]], who specializes in long form narrative.

 ## History
 Marc began taking improvisation classes at [[The Hideout Theatre]] on November 8th, 2015.
-He is a graduate of The University of Texas at Austin.

 A post from him about why he chose to begin improvising: